flycheck/flycheck/README.md

 Support & Contribution
 ======================

-Please ask questions about Flycheck on [Stack Exchange][sx].
+Please ask questions about Flycheck on [Stack Exchange][sx] or in our [Gitter chat][gitter].
 We try to answer all questions as fast and as precise as possible.

 To report problems or bugs, please use our [issue tracker][].
 Our [contribution guidelines][contrib] help you to create good bug reports; please